Sandown Bay Academy: Academic standards and improvement

-OFSTED have repeatedly raised concerns.
 In Spring 2013 OFSTED stated that standards were 'inadequate' and placed the academy in Special Measures, before going on in May 2013 to criticise the Academy Improvement Plan as not-fit-for purpose and in October 2013 the Academy was criticised for being too slow to bring about improvement.
-At the same time the UK Department for Education also wrote to the Academies Enterprise Trust complaining about the "unacceptably low" academic standards at Sandown Bay Academy.
+At the same time the UK Department for Education also wrote to the AET complaining about the "unacceptably low" academic standards at Sandown Bay Academy.
 AET promised urgent improvements in 2013, but four years later Sandown Bay Academy achieved its worst ever set of GCSE results and found itself ranked amongst the lowest achieving 10% of schools in England.

-AET have tried a range of strategies to improve Sandown Bay Academy.
+AET tried a range of strategies to improve Sandown Bay Academy.
 They began by appointing a "Regional Director of Education" (RDE) who would oversee standards in the Academy.
 The first RDE was Jonathan de Sausmarez, who in 2012 was responsible for appointing the first Principal, and responsible for "securing rapid school improvement and the best possible progress for all pupils."
-When Sandown Bay Academy went into Special Measures in 2013, he was replaced by a senior AET executive, David Fuller (the national AET "Director of Secondary Schools").
-David Fuller's big idea was to appoint a "superhead" to turn Sandown Bay Academy around.
+When Sandown Bay Academy went into Special Measures in 2013, he was replaced by David Fuller, AET's national director of secondary schools.
+David Fuller's goal was to appoint a "superhead" to improve Sandown Bay Academy.

-The "Superhead" strategy for turning schools around can be very successful, but it has also received a lot of criticism because some "superheads" cost a lot of money but leave a school in a poor state with continuing poor exam results.
-AET appointed Mr Eric Jackson as the superhead at Sandown Bay Academy from 2013 to 2015.
-He went on to work at Ryde Academy in 2015 (when their exam results dipped), before then going on to help Everest Academy in 2016 (when their results also went backwards).
+AET appointed Eric Jackson as the superhead at Sandown Bay Academy from 2013 to 2015.